 Reason 2 Not to Get a Tibet Spaniel

-You will need to brush your dog on a weekly basis at least most of the year.
+You will need to brush your dog every week at least most of the year.
 Once or twice a year, the Tibet Spaniel goes through a more massive shedding phase where they will need to be brushed more frequently.

 The nails of your Tibet Spaniel will need to be trimmed two or more times a month to prevent them from being caught in the carpet or scratching you when he jumps up to greet you.
 If you can hear his nails clicking on the floor, they are too long and need to be trimmed as soon as possible.